-If you have just a handful or two of tomato plants, then using tomato cages to support them as they grow is a no-brainer.
-But there are serious limitations to store-bought tomato cages including their small size, flimsy construction, and the price.
-At 10-50 per tomato cage, it can get really expensive to buy enough cages for your garden.
+Tomato cages are one way of supporting the long growing vines of indeterminate tomatoes, but there are serious limitations to store-bought tomato cages including their small size, flimsy construction, and the price.
+At $10-50 per tomato cage, it can get really expensive to buy enough cages for all your tomato plants.

 1. Make tomato cages from cattle panels

 If you have someone to help you, then using cattle panels (16 foot long pieces of sturdy welded wire) make great tomato cages.
-Here’s a straightforward tutorial at Rodales Organic Life.
+Here’s a straightforward tutorial for building a tomato cage from hog wire.

 2. Make a cage/stake hybrid